The Persistence of Retracted Papers on Wikipedia: Empirical Setup

 \subsection{Analytical Approach: Survival Analysis}

-Our analysis seeks to understand the factors that influence how quickly problematic citations are corrected.
+Our analysis examines which observable features are associated with the timing of reader-facing corrections for problematic citations.
 A significant portion of these citations remained uncorrected at the end of our data collection period.
 This type of incomplete observation is known as right-censored data.
 Standard regression models are not suited to handle such data.
-Therefore, to properly account for these censored observations, we employ survival analysis, a method well-suited for modeling time-to-event data in online communities \cite{ma2017write, mindel2025timely}.
+Therefore, to properly account for these censored observations, we employ survival analysis, a method commonly used to model time-to-event data in online communities \cite{ma2017write, mindel2025timely}.
 This method enables us to model the time until a correction occurs (the ``event'') while appropriately incorporating information from both corrected and uncorrected (censored) citations.